stashed/mariadb/docs/kubedb/cluster/index.md

 Here,

-- `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to restore a MariaDB database.
 - `.spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the respective AppBinding of the `sample-mariadb` database.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.